 10. Put Ebates to work

 Did you know that you can use cash back shopping site like Ebates to make your cheap flight even cheaper?
-‘Tis true!
+‘Tis true and this is one of my absolute favorite tips for buying cheap flights!
 Ebates has partnered with sites like Expedia, Travelocity, Priceline, and Orbitz and you can earn cash back on your flights, hotels, car rentals, and more!
 The cash back amount varies by site.
 One thing worth noting: You will not receive the cash back in your Ebates account until AFTER your trip has concluded.

 11. Join frequent flier programs